sebastopolys/GinsengHtml/README.md

     }
 }
 ```
-Because functions are used to build html elements, it is necesary to call the functions also.
+Because functions are used to build html elements, it is necessary to call the html functions also.
 ```
 <?php
 namespace MyNamespace;